gmelika/slate/source/index.html.md

 1. client requests a signed url from SFOX
 2. client uploads file to the url returned by #1
+3. Please note that S3 expects the files to be uploaded as a PUT request. [read more](http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html)

 ### HTTP Request